BetProtocol Hits Market Capitalization of $1.23 Million (BEPRO)

-BetProtocol (BEPRO) traded flat against the US dollar during the 1-day period ending at 19:00 PM ET on April 15th.
-Over the last week, BetProtocol has traded flat against the US dollar.
-BetProtocol has a total market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
-One BetProtocol token can now be purchased for about $0.0007 or 0.00000002 BTC on major exchanges.
+BetProtocol (BEPRO) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM ET on April 19th.
+During the last seven days, BetProtocol has traded flat against the U.S. dollar.
+BetProtocol has a market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+One BetProtocol token can now be purchased for $0.0007 or 0.00000002 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.